read-write-web/rww-play/README.md

     <http://xmlns.com/foaf/0.1/knows> <http://bblfish.net/people/henry/card#me> .
 ```

-_Note for OSX Mavericks users_: the `--cert` flag for curl no longer works and you will need to compile your own [for reasons explained in this bug report](http://curl.haxx.se/mail/archive-2013-10/0036.html)

 Notice the `Link` header above.
 Every resource points to its ACL file in such a header.